Peter Edge: Switch, Chrysalis Music Publishing, Cooltempo

 Following his graduation, Edge moved to London, where he was hired as a music researcher for Channel Four's television series Switch.
 He booked up-and-coming artists such as Sade and Grace Jones for Switch, and was hired by Simon Fuller to work a side gig as an A&R representative for Chrysalis Music Publishing.
 As he gained recognition for his “ears,” he was invited to meet with Doug D’arcy, then the head of Chrysalis Records.
 Edge had planned to pitch D’Arcy on creating another music program for television, but was instead recruited to start a label.
 In 1985, the label, Cooltempo, was launched as an imprint of Chrysalis Records, where, by then, Fuller also worked.

 A reflection of his own taste in music as well as the burgeoning house and hip hop scene of the mid-80s, the Cooltempo roster was anchored by pioneering hip hop artists including Doug E. Fresh, Erik B and Rakim, EPMD, The Real Roxanne, and Monie Love, as well as house artist Adeva.
 Edge worked in partnership with producer Danny D of D Mob, and with a string of best-selling albums and hit singles including Paul Hardcastle's "19," Monie Love's "Grandpa's Party," and Adeva's "Respect," Cooltempo became the preeminent dance label of the time.

+A reflection of his own taste in music as well as the house and hip hop scene of the mid-80s, the Cooltempo roster included hip hop artists such as Doug E. Fresh, Erik B and Rakim, EPMD, The Real Roxanne, and Monie Love, as well as house artist Adeva.
+Edge worked in partnership with producer Danny D of D Mob, and with a string of best-selling albums and hit singles including Paul Hardcastle's "19," Monie Love's "Grandpa's Party," and Adeva's "Respect," Cooltempo became a prominent dance label of the time.